Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 \textbf{State Dropped:} A feature can be rejected\slash dropped at any time in the process (until state Released).
 These features get the state Dropped.
 Dropped features are not deleted from the backlogs\slash repositories\slash storage to enable future analysis.

 \textit{(D3) Extract all RP criteria and its values}.
 The FeatureID and States were used to extract the RP criteria and its values for each feature and its state(s).
 We extracted data from all RP criteria that were used when prioritizing a feature in this project.
 In total, eight different RP criteria were used each time a feature was prioritized.
+The extracted RP criteria are: team priority, critical Feature, customer value, business value, stakeholders, key customers, dependency, and architects' involvement, which are described in Table \ref{tab:FeatureVariables}.
+Note, we did not decide how many or which RP criteria were to be used in the analyzed project.
+This decision was made by the company before the project started.

 \textit{(D4) Merge data}.
 After D3 was completed, we merged all extracted data from all three databases (D1--D3) using FeatureID and State.
 This allowed us to remove incomplete information, e.g., features without a state and empty values for the RP criteria.
 Table~\ref{tab:FeatureVariables} provides an overview of all extracted data from D1--D3.